 Greg Strickland, another investigator at the office, said Shirk and Chester were often seen together at morning coffee, lunch, her cubicle or his office.
 He saidTiffany Ice, 30, also began making trips to Shirk's office with Chester.
 During the week of June 10, Ice told Strickland that she, Chester and Shirk were drinking shots of liquor in his office.
 He said Ice later received a text message from Shirk's phone asking her to join him in a shower, but she did not, according to the Times-Union.

 Shirk sent an office-wide email that evening that said he lost his phone, according to Strickland.
 He said that same night, Shirk's wife, Michelle, told Ice during a phone call to end the inappropriate relationship with her husband.
 He said Shirk's wife visited the office the next day and tried to fire Ice.

 On June 17, Chester and Coggins were terminated, according to public records that don't explain why they were fired.
 Both were employed for a month or less and still on their probationary periods.
-A week later, Ice was fired.
+A week later, Ice

 Kelly resigned July 15 after four years with the Public Defender's Office.
 Strickland resigned July 18; he emailed Shirk that he was upset with how the women and Kelly were treated.

 Michelle Shirk had an access badge to the office that was used during the week of June 10.
 Staff assistant Sherry Spurling deleted the access badge records for Michelle Shirk on Aug.
 14, but backup files at City Hall were found when the Times-Union made a public records request.